unk1nd/pfsense2unifi/README.md

 Phase: Active Development

+## Functions Status

+Tested functions:
+- Login API unifi
+- Adding static ip for new device
+- Getting correct network id
+- pfsense parse

+Not tested at all yet
+- static DNS for unifi api

 ## Description

 This script automates the migration of DHCP reservations and static DNS entries from a pfSense